Awka-Etiti: Christian era

 In 1904 the first missionary workers, led by Mrs. Mary Bennett made their appearance in Awka-Etiti.
-The first C.M.S mission church was built in Iruowelle village.
+The first C.M.S. mission church was built in Iruowelle village.
 In 1913 the Roman Catholic mission was also introduced to the Town, which built a church and a school.
 These two churches rapidly led to a conversion of the majority of Awka-Etiti citizens to Christianity.
-In 1944 the Awka-Etiti Improvement Union (A.I.U) was formed, which was the governing body of Awka-Etiti, taking over the mantle of leadership from the traditional Council of Elders meeting (Okwu Azu-Oji).
-The name of the town was officially changed to Awka-Etiti by the A.I.U in 1946.
+In 1944 the Awka-Etiti Improvement Union (AIU) was formed, which was the governing body of Awka-Etiti, taking over the mantle of leadership from the traditional Council of Elders meeting (Okwu Azu-Oji).
+The name of the town was officially changed to Awka-Etiti by the AIU in 1946.

-In 1957 the Awka-Etiti Improvement Union decided to elect the first Obi (King) of Awka-Etiti.
-This desire to have a king was based on the creation of the Eastern house of Chiefs by the then colonial Eastern Regional Government in 1956 and the intention of Awka-Etiti to secure a seat on this legislative body.
+In 1957 the Awka-Etiti Improvement Union decided to elect the first obi (king) of Awka-Etiti.
+This desire to have a king was based on the creation of the Eastern house of chiefs by the then colonial Eastern Regional Government in 1956 and the intention of Awka-Etiti to secure a seat on this legislative body.
 Awka-Etiti from antiquity did not traditionally have a king, although two warrant chiefs had been appointed by the British after 1900.
 The first was Chief Ezenwosu on whose death Chief Oyiatuigbo was appointed warrant chief by the British in 1915 until his death in 1954.

-The elections for the Igwe's stool were held on 29 July 1957 with H. R. H IGWE Dr. Silas O.C.
-Ezenwa emerging as the first Obi of Awka-Etiti.
-The second Obi was H.R.H.
-Chief Joachin Ojukwu (Akum 1 of Awka-Etiti).
-The present Obi is H.R.H.
-Igwe Micheal Chidozie Ezeudenma (Okagbado).
+The elections for the Igwe's stool were held on 29 July 1957 with HRH IGWE Dr. Silas O. C. Ezenwa emerging as the first Obi of Awka-Etiti.
+The second obi was HRH Chief Joachin Ojukwu (Akum 1 of Awka-Etiti).
+The present obi is HRH Igwe Micheal Chidozie Ezeudenma (Okagbado).